 - You’re going to be a significant distance from any sort of amenities, so make sure that you are well-stocked and prepared before you start looking for your site.
 Have plenty of food, ice, water, firewood, and TP on hand before you go off grid.
 Similarly, it’s a wise idea to have bandages, basic medicines, and proper tools with you in case an emergency should arise.

 That’s pretty much it.
 If it’s a cheap cross country road trip that you’re seeking, our four step process for finding budget lodgings is a great place to start!
+And if it’s excellent regional road trips you are looking for, start with our annual Great American Road Trip series:

 Don’t feel like doing all that work yourself?